firesharkstudios/butterfly-server/docs/Butterfly.Database/IDatabase/SetInsertDefaultValue.md

 # IDatabase.SetInsertDefaultValue method

 Allows specifying a lambda that creates a default value for a field when executing an INSERT.
-If the tableName parameter is left null, the getDefaultValue lambda will be applied to all tables.
+If *tableName* is null, the *getDefaultValue* lambda will be applied to all tables.

 ```csharp
 public void SetInsertDefaultValue(string fieldName, Func<object> getDefaultValue, string tableName = null)